Ninjas in Pyjamas: History

 On 13 November 2015, NIP's parted ways with its Dota 2 team, consisting of Elias 'Sealkid' Merta, Jonas 'Jonassomfan' Lindholm, Adrian 'Era' Kryeziu, Simon 'Handsken' Haag and Linus 'Limmp' Blomdin.
 The cited reason was disappointment over recent performances, as the team had failed to qualify for both The International 2015 and Frankfurt Major.
 Since then, NIP have had two Dota 2 teams, one formed in 2017 that disbanded later that year, as well as another formation in 2018.
 Christopher "GeT RiGhT" Alesund, one of the original 2012 NIP roster, left after the StarLadder Major Berlin 2019, being replaced by Simon "twist" Eliasson, a former player for Fnatic, and leaving f0rest as the only remaining member of the original roster, until he left in 2020 to come back to the 2014 NIP roster on Dignitas.

-In July 2020, it was announced that NIP would be merging with Chinese esports organization Victory Five.
+In July 2020, it was announced that NIP would be merging with Chinese esports organization Victory Five and enter the Chinese League of Legends scene by participating in the League of Legends Pro League (LPL).
+The merger was officially completed in January 2023, and Ninjas in Pyjamas debuted in LPL on January 15, 2023, against Ultra Prime with Xiao-Bing "Invincible" Li as toplaner, Xiao-Long "XLB" Li as jungler, Wen-Xiang "Dream" Tan as midlaner, Qi-Shen "Photic" Ying as AD Carry and Xu-Zhuo "Zhuo" Wang as support.
+For their first split in LPL, the team finished 13th out of 17 teams, with 5 wins and 11 loses.

+Ninjas in Pyjamas started to compete on Valorant in April 2020 by re-signing their former Paladins 2019 world champions roster.
+However, that first roster did not last long, and in July 2020 the organization announced a completely revamped roster made of former Counter-Strike: Global Offensive pros CREA, Fearoth, luckeRRR and Rhyme as well as former Overwatch pro HyP.
+The organization did not meet a lot of success and over the course of the next two years, many players came and left.
+This led to the decision, in January 2022, to quit the European scene, and instead invest into a Brazilian team.